switchboard-xyz/switchboard-v2-example/README.md

 Create an aggregator from a JSON file then get it approved to join an existing queue.

 ## Commands

+The following contain a list of commands available in this repo.
+Check out Switchboardv2-cli for additional functionality.

 ### Full Example